NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 Packaging begins with the compiled code (assemblies), symbols, and/or other files that you want to deliver as a package (see [Overview and workflow](overview-and-workflow.md)).
 This process is independent from compiling or otherwise generating the files that go into the package, although you can draw from information in a project file to keep the compiled assemblies and packages in sync.

 > [!Note]
-> This topic applies to non-SDK-style projects, typically projects other than .NET Core and .NET Standard projects using Visual Studio 2017 and NuGet 4.0+.
+> This topic applies to non-SDK-style projects, typically projects other than .NET Core and .NET Standard projects using Visual Studio 2017 and higher versions and NuGet 4.0+.

 ## Deciding which assemblies to package